About the 2021 California Gubernatorial Recall

-To locate another ballot drop box, click here.
+To locate a ballot drop box, click here.

-Starting in 2020, the traditional polling sites will be replaced by 188 voting centers located across Orange County.
+Starting in 2020, the traditional polling sites were replaced by voting centers located across Orange County.
 These voting centers will be open for up to ten days prior to the election, including weekends.
 Rather than be assigned a voting center, residents will be able to vote at the center of their choice.

 Question 1: "Shall Gavin Newsom be recalled (removed) from the office of the Governor?"
 [Yes/No]